cheesesamwich/lucidacli/README.md

 ## Faq

 ### 1) Why only soundcloud?
 Why not support other services?
-I planned to initially, but a lot of services require api keys (except spotify, which is just unreliable)
+I planned to initially, but a lot of services require api keys (ergo i couldn't test them) and spotify is just plain broken

 ### 2) What are all of the environment variables?
 `SOUNDCLOUD_PASSWORD`: The password of your soundcloud account\
 `SOUNDCLOUD_USERNAME`: The username of your soundcloud account\
-`DOWNLOAD_PATH`: The absolute directory you want files to be downloaded to (default is home/Downloads)
+`DOWNLOAD_PATH`: The absolute directory you want files to be downloaded to (default is home/Downloads) `LASTFM_API_KEY`: Your last FM api key (required for metadata)

 ### 3) Some albums don't show up with a search
 I'm not sure why this happens, but it's usually more reliable to use the direct link option